dolbyio-samples/media-sample-android-recording-local-files/README.md

-# blog-android-audio-recording-examples
-Examples for how to record audio on Android
+# Android Audio Recording Examples

+Example project with samples for using:

+* MediaRecorder
+* MediaPlayer
+* AudioRecord
+* AudioTrack

+Read the rest of the blog post to learn more: https://dolby.io/blog/recording-audio-on-android-with-examples/